WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Action Restrictions: Specifies if there are restrictions on the action.
 See [here](#action-restrictions)
 - Action Scaling: Specifies if the amount of actions scales with player count.
 See [here](#action-scaling)
 - Action Compulsion: Specifies if the ability is forced.
 See [here](#action-compulsion)
+- Prompt Overwrite: Specifies the value of a prompt that should be used to overwrite the default ability prompt
 - Ability Type: Specifies which ability type and how to execute it.
 See [here](#ability-types).
 If no ability is used, use `*Nothing*`

 ----